-Flyers Speaking Part 5 Students answer personal questions about themselves, such as school, family, and hobbies.
+Flyers Speaking Part 5 Students answer personal questions about themselves on topics such as school, family and hobbies.
 There are no visual prompts, but students are only expected to answer with a phrase or one or two sentences.
-Questions are generally in the present, but they may also be asked questions in the simple past, in the present perfect, or with be going to.
+Questions are generally in the present, but they may also be asked questions in the past simple, in the present perfect or with be going to.
 This part is testing understanding and responding to personal questions.